Louise Whitfield Carnegie: Adult life

 Ten years later, in 1897, Louise gave birth to the couple's only child, Margaret Carnegie.
 Louise and her daughter were members of the Brick Presbyterian Church and later the Church of the Divine Paternity (now the Fourth Universalist Society in the City of New York) for whom she and her husband funded their organ.
+The family moved to the Andrew Carnegie Mansion in Carnegie Hill, Manhattan, in December 1902.

 Carnegie died at the age of 89 in Manhattan on June 24, 1946.
 She was buried in Sleepy Hollow Cemetery, in Sleepy Hollow, New York.

 Philanthropy

 Louise was an influential member of the board of The Carnegie Corporation until her death.
 She advised Andrew Carnegie as they jointly helped the creation of over 2,500 libraries between 1883 and 1929.

 After Andrew's death in 1919, Louise continued making charitable contributions to organizations including American Red Cross, the Y.W.C.A., the Cathedral of St. John the Divine, numerous World War II relief funds, and $100,000 to the Union Theological Seminary.
 She spent her summers at Skibo Castle.